mguinea/php-ddd-microservice-example/README.md

 - Clone this project: `git clone https://github.com/mguinea/php-ddd-microservice-example php-ddd-microservice-example`
 - Move to the project folder: `cd php-ddd-microservice-example`
 - Create a local environment file `cp .env.example .env`
-- Change (if required) ports and any other environment variables in `.end` file
+- Change (if required) ports and any other environment variables in `.env` file

 ### Execution